 I wrote a review for the indie horror game ‘Oxenfree’ this weekend, and because of some crossed wires between me and my editor, his version got published.
 Instead of letting it linger in purgatory forever, I decided to publish it here on my site.

-.
+Oxenfree for example, combines the exploration and dialogue of a more self-obsessed and self-aware Goonies with the premise of something like E.T. or Poltergeist.
 (Which is only rumored to have been directed in secret by Steven Spielberg.)
 There is something magical about the environment, the art style, and the way the characters interact that is unlike almost every game I’ve played.
-It is only tangentially related to the horror genre -- there are several creepy scenes -- but it’s more science fiction than scary.
+It is only tangentially related to the horror genre — there are several creepy scenes — but it’s more science fiction than scary.
 It’s a solid game with an above-average story and a beautiful art style.
 However, it’s got some narrative issues that cripple what could have otherwise been a near-transcendent experience.

 While exploring the island proper, Alex and Jonas encounter a bizarre radio signal and tune into it.
 That’s when things go a little (read: a lot) haywire.
 Certain dialogue events clearly point out that Edwards Island was the site of some “military stuff,” to sidestep any cry of “spoilers!” and that leads the characters down a path toward some strange, otherworldly experiences.

 There are some puzzles throughout the game — some collectibles, as well — but the whole experience rides on the back of the visuals, the dialogue, and the exploration.
 You see, Alex had something extremely unfortunate happen to her the year before, which explains a lot about her current mindset.
 Ergo, her relationships with the other members of her crew are strained, and so part of the story’s arc is connecting back with her friend group.
 There’s also the slightly awkward inclusion of the stepbrother character, who provides a slight barrier to welcoming yourself back to the group.